 - George in the first season of Dead Like Me, who goes back to work at the same temp agency she worked at prior to her untimely death.

-- Morgan Grimes on Chuck.
+- Morgan Grimes.

 - Chuck himself at the beginning of the series.
 He's brilliant and capable, but he works at a big box electronic store in a menial, dead-end job and is reluctant even to compete for a promotion to assistant manger.